 All farm animals are susceptible.
-Iron deficiency prevents the formation of hemoglobin, a red iron containing pigment in the red blood cells responsible for carrying oxygen to the cells.
+Iron deficiency prevents the formation of haemoglobin, a red iron-containing pigment in the red blood cells responsible for carrying oxygen to the cells.

-Characterized by general weakness and a lack of vigor.
+Characterized by general weakness and a lack of vigour.

 WHAT IS A BLOAT?

-Balanced ration usually prevents the occurrence of anemia.
+Balanced ration usually prevents the occurrence of anaemia.

 Bloat typically occurs when animals are grazing on highly productive pastures during wet seasons.